How to recognize when you are a caregiver and find caregiver resources

 Do you find yourself helping out an adult who has a chronic or disabling condition?
 If so — whether you’re a family member, friend, or neighbor — you are a caregiver.

 Maybe you’re raising a grandchild.
-If so, you’re a caregiver, too, and you can learn about resources to support you here.
+If so, you’re a caregiver, too, and you can learn about specific resources to support you and your grandchild here.

 Many people end up feeling overwhelmed with the responsibilities of caregiving.
 But you’re not alone.
 Whether you’re caring for your aging parent or supporting your adult child with a disability, Empowerline can help to relieve some of the burden and develop a better plan.
 Skilled specialists will ask you a few questions and help identify what solutions are best for you.
 They can recommend in-home services and other types of assistance, including services for individuals who would qualify for a nursing home but would rather live in their own homes or with their caregivers.